Best Camping Blankets of 2026

 Man sitting in a hammock, pulling the Horizon Hound Trek Blanket out of its carry case.

 To determine blanket comfort, we thoroughly tested the fabric for its softness on bare skin, thickness, and amount of coverage.
 Generally, the thicker and softer the blanket was, the more comfort it provided.
-If it offered more coverage, it also provided greater warmth to more of the body, making for a more cozy experience.
+If it offered more coverage, it also provided greater warmth to more of the body, making for a cozier experience.

 We also tested each blanket on hikes or beach walks to determine how noisy the fabric was.
 It is common for materials with waterproof linings to sound crinkly when moving.